PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

   _paq.push(["trackPageView"]);

 .. note::
-  Using ``setDomains`` will overwrite URLs configured in Administration panel, use it wisely.
+  Each use of ``setDomains`` will overwrite previous configuration.
+If you use default snippet, it's safest to use Administration panel to set site domains and avoid using ``setDomains`` in custom tags to avoid race conditions.

 Marking links as outlinks in HTML code
 """"""""""""""""""""""""""""""""""""""

-Similar as downloads, links can be set to be treated as outlinks manually, but only with CSS classes, you cannot use a HTML attribute.
+Similar to downloads, links can be set to be marked as outlinks manually, but only with CSS classes, you cannot use a HTML attribute to do that.

 You can use one of default CSS classes: ``piwik_link`` or ``piwik-link``. eg.